dxlxnhxxe/Java---SimpleTextAdventureGame/README.md

 ⸻

 ✨ Notes
-	•	Each game session is interactive and shared between all connected clients.
+	•	Each game session is interactive and shared between all connected local clients.
 	•	The modular design allows you to build your own worlds and define new actions.
 	•	The engine is deliberately lightweight — designed to be extended, tested, and explored.